tybenz/blog/_posts/2013-07-08-widgetize-all-the-things.md

 I've seen recently a trend in the world of web development of this topic surfacing more and more, and this is my two-cents.
-In the world of front-end development stock-piling a treasure chest of well-written reusable widgets might as well be equivalent to hoarding pure gold.
+In the world of front-end development stock-piling a treasure chest of well-written reusable components might as well be equivalent to hoarding pure gold.

 Let me break it down for you.